History of Vietnam (1945–present): Indochina War (1945–1954)

-The seat of the conference was held at either Hanoi, Saigon or Paris.
+This preliminary agreement was signed by M. Sainteny, Ho Chi Minh & Vu Hung Khanh at Hanoi on March 6, 1946.

-In 1947 full-scale war broke out between the Viet Minh and France.
-Realizing that colonialism was coming to an end worldwide, France fashioned a semi-independent State of Vietnam, within the French Union, with Bảo Đại as head of state.
+In December 1946 full-scale war broke out between the Viet Minh and France.
+Realizing that colonialism was coming to an end worldwide, France fashioned a semi-independent State of Vietnam supported by Vietnamese anti-communists in March 1949, within the French Union, with Bảo Đại as head of state.
 Meanwhile, as the Communists under Mao Zedong took over China, the Viet Minh began to receive military aid from China.
 Beside supplying materials, Chinese cadres also pressured the Vietnamese Communist Party, then under First Secretary Trường Chinh, to emulate their brand of revolution, unleashing a purge of "bourgeois and feudal" elements from the Viet Minh ranks, carrying out a ruthless and bloody land reform campaign (Cải Cách Ruộng Đất), and denouncing "bourgeois and feudal" tendencies in arts and literature.
 Many true patriots and devoted Communist revolutionaries in the Viet Minh suffered mistreatment or were even executed during these movements.
 Many others became disenchanted and left the Viet Minh.
 The United States became strongly opposed to Hồ Chí Minh.
 In the 1950s the government of Bảo Đại gained recognition by the United States and the United Kingdom.

 The Việt Minh force grew significantly with China's assistance and in 1954, under the command of General Võ Nguyên Giáp, launched a major siege against French bases in Điện Biên Phủ.
 The Việt Minh force surprised Western military experts with their use of primitive means to move artillery pieces and supplies up the mountains surrounding Điện Biên Phủ, giving them a decisive advantage.
 On May 7, 1954, French troops at Điện Biên Phủ, under Christian de Castries, surrendered to the Viet Minh and in July 1954, the Geneva Accord was signed between France and the Viet-Minh, paving the way for the French to leave Vietnam.